Have you made the right decisions?

 Michael ToedtMore from Michael Toedt

-dailypoint™ is the leading data management and CRM platform for sophisticated individual hotels and hotel groups. dailypoint™ collects data from all relevant sources such as PMS, POS, website, newsletter or W-Lan and automatically creates a central and consolidated guest profile.
+dailypoint™ is the leading Data Management and CRM platform for sophisticated individual hotels and hotel groups. dailypoint™ collects data from all relevant sources such as PMS, POS, website, newsletter or WiFi and automatically creates a central and consolidated guest profile.
 In 350 steps, the data is processed and enriched by means of artificial intelligence (AI) to create a guest profile never seen before.

-The cloud-based SAAS solution consists of 15 modules and is complemented by the dailypoint™ Marketplace with more than 130 solution partners. dailypoint™ not only offers measurable marketing, but also covers the entire customer journey and thus supports all departments within a hotel.
-The integrated Privacy Dashboard is also the central element for the technical implementation of the DSGVO.
+The cloud-based SAAS solution consists of 15 modules and is complemented by the dailypoint™ Marketplace with more than 140 solution partners. dailypoint™ not only offers measurable marketing, but also covers the entire customer journey and thus supports all departments within a hotel.
+The integrated Privacy Dashboard is also the central element for the technical implementation of the GDPR.